-TwitterScraper: python code to web scrape data by Taspinar Limitations -
+TwitterScraper: python code to web scrape data by Taspinar

-- Returns duplicate value - Returns tweets from around the globe
+- Returns duplicate value - Returns tweets from around the globe Hashtag Analysis

-B. Hashtag Analysis

-This research paper makes use of TwitterScraper to extract tweets for three different companies namely A, B, and C for three consecutive months January, February, and March'20 by using the most relevant company hashtags.These hashtags are analyzed by plotting a frequency v/s hashtag graph.
+This research makes of paper use TwitterScraper to extract tweets for three different companies namely A, B, and C for three consecutive months January, February, and March'20 by using the most relevant company hashtags.
+These hashtags are analyzed by plotting a frequency v/s hashtag graph.
 If not graph, word cloud can be used to identify the most relevant hashtags being talked about.
 Word cloud makes use of frequency and it displays the hashtag with most frequency in the biggest font.
 Word cloud makes visualization and analysis easy.